 - Represents less than one tenth of one percent. - (1) For purposes of this table, a person or group is deemed to have "beneficial ownership" of any shares of our common stock and/or our preferred stock as of a given date which such person has or shares the power to vote or direct the voting thereof, or to dispose or direct the disposition thereof or has the right to acquire such powers within 60 days after such date.
 For purposes of computing the percentage of outstanding shares of our common stock and our preferred stock held by each person or group of persons named above on a given date, any security which such person or persons has the right to acquire within 60 days after such date is deemed to be outstanding for the purpose of determining the percentage of shares beneficially owned for such person, but is not deemed to be outstanding for the purpose of computing the percentage of beneficial ownership of any other person (except in the case of Directors and executive officers as a group).
-Except as otherwise noted, each beneficial owner of more than five percent of our common stock and our preferred stock and each Director and executive officer has sole voting and/or investment power over the shares reported. - (2) Consists of 43,204 shares of common stock directly owned by Ms. Pace. - (3) Consists of 3,719 shares of common stock directly owned by Mr. Jenkins. - (4) Consists of 10,100 shares of common stock directly owned by Mr. Andrews. - (5) Consists of 19,800 shares of common stock directly owned by Mr. Nestor and 25,800 shares of common stock held by trusts for which Mr. Nestor or his spouse serve as trustee.
-Mr. Nestor disclaims beneficial ownership of the securities held by such trusts, except to the extent of his pecuniary interest therein. - (6) Consists of 43,947 shares of common stock directly owned by Mr. Hennigan and 1,960 shares held by his spouse.
-Mr. Hennigan disclaims beneficial ownership of the securities held by such trusts, except to the extent of his pecuniary interest therein. - (7) Consists of 89,274 shares of common stock directly owned by Mr. Boswell. - (8) Consists of 2,000,000 shares of preferred stock directly owned by CIM.
+Except as otherwise noted, each beneficial owner of more than five percent of our common stock and our preferred stock and each Director and executive officer has sole voting and/or investment power over the shares reported. - (2) Consists of 15,940 shares of common stock directly owned by Mr. LeeKong. - (3) Consists of 42,574 shares of common stock directly owned by Ms. Pace. - (4) Consists of 24,719 shares of common stock directly owned by Mr. Jenkins. - (5) Consists of 17,957 shares of common stock directly owned by Mr. Andrews. - (6) Consists of 1,000 shares of common stock directly owned by Ms. Bradford. - (7) Consists of 32,158 shares of common stock directly owned by Mr. Nestor and 22,884 shares of common stock held by trusts for which Mr. Nestor or his spouse serve as trustee.
+Mr. Nestor disclaims beneficial ownership of the securities held by such trusts, except to the extent of his pecuniary interest therein. - (8) Consists of 70,009 shares of common stock directly owned by Mr. Hennigan and 5,910 shares held by his spouse.
+Mr. Hennigan disclaims beneficial ownership of the securities held by such trusts, except to the extent of his pecuniary interest therein. - (9) Consists of 5,500 shares of common stock directly owned by Mr. Hadley. - (10) Consists of 27,977 shares of common stock directly owned by Mr. Popov. - (11) Reflects the number of shares of common stock that would be directly owned by CIM as of the Record Date if CIM had opted to convert all of its shares of preferred stock pursuant to the terms of the preferred stock. - (12) In computing the percentage of common stock beneficially owned by CIM, shares of common stock issuable upon the conversion of the outstanding shares of preferred stock are deemed outstanding.
+However, these shares are not deemed outstanding for the purpose of computing the percentage ownership of any other person. - (13) Consists of 2,000,000 shares of preferred stock directly owned by CIM.